Quick Details

 - Is there any wildlife viewing? – Look for bears, mountain goats, and bald eagles as you fly over these rugged areas and there is a chance of seeing whales when flying over the bay.
 Often, we see harbor seals, many different birds and bears as we paddle around the lagoon.
 We usually see “Henry”, our old reliable harbor seal that likes to hang around our campsite!

 - How many people are on the trips?– We keep a ratio of 1:6 for all our kayaking trips.
-This does not mean every trip will have this ratio, but it will not exceed this amount.
+While the ratio may vary by trip, we ensure it will not exceed this limit.
 This is a group activity; we will move as fast as our slowest kayakers.
-Don’t want to join a group kayak trip?
+Don’t want to join a group?
 Check out our private trip options!
 (Private trips are a common request for Bear Glacier).

 - What kind of kayaks?– All of our guests are in tandem sea kayaks; we do not offer single kayaks for our group trips.